mazurwiktor/albion-online-stats/README.md

 # Usage of built release

+> **Note** this section does not require any coding knowledge.
+Those simple two steps are required to use this software :)

 ## Installation

 1. On windows make sure that WinPcap is installed in your system.
 [Npcap 0.9983 installer for Windows Vista/2008, 7/2008R2, 8/2012, 8.1/2012R2, 10/2016 (x86 and x64)](https://nmap.org/npcap/dist/npcap-0.9983.exe)